 Berkeley Lab supplemented the Selling Into the Sun study with Appraising Into the Sun, which applied a paired sales analysis to a smaller subset of the homes evaluated in Selling Into the Sun and came to similar conclusions.

 How Does This Research Impact My Solar Decision?

-There are a few important takeaways from this research for homeowners considering a solar investment:
+The research is extensive, but there are a few important summary takeaways for homeowners considering a solar investment: